DE-TUM/edifact-ontology/test/readme.md

-# Jupyter Notebook Competency Questions
+#Competency Questions Jupyter Notebook

-This is a jupyter-notebook to validate the competency questions of the EDIFACt ontology
+This jupyter-notebook to validate the competency questions of the EDIFACt ontology

 Competency questions: